firmai/simple-machine-learning-glossary/README.md

 **Target** is what you want to predict.

-*They have decided to use the next month's revenue as the target and not the number of customers serviced*
+*They have decided to use the next month's revenue as the target and not the number of customers served*

 ---